CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 Women older than 25 make significantly more care trips compared to men.
 Especially for men, the leisure trips peak once they retire.
 Together with the decreasing care trips of women, the average trip count flips.

-*3. Can we find evidence that the existing street and public transport network is not accounting as much for female needs as it is for male needs?*
+*3. Can we find evidence that the existing public transport network is more efficient for one gender group?*

 We now know that women and men in Madrid show differing travel patterns, but how well are these different patterns supported by the city's characteristics, such as street or public transport networks?
 To investigate this, we analyzed the travel speed of men and women using different modes of transport, using the straight-line distance and start and end time of each trip reported by participants.
 From the data, we see that across all trips, **women move slower on average than men (11.6 km/h to 13.5km/h).**

-**Of course, the speed varies with the mode of transport** - a car is faster than a bus is faster than walking.
+**Of course, the speed varies with the mode of transport** - a car is faster than a bus, which is faster than walking.
 But even if we take a look at the single modes the difference remains: **On public transport women move 11.3 km/h on average while men move 12.4 km/h.
 The average speed for car trips is 21.9 km/h for men and 19.7 km/h for women.** This suggests that transport networks are better suited for male travel behaviour than for that of women.
 But we need to be careful with this interpretation!
 We should take into account that longer trips, like those taken by men as we see in the first figure, can usually be done at faster speeds.
 Taking the subway four stops does not take twice as long as taking it two stops, as the time it takes to walk to and from the station and wait for the subway does not change.
 The same is true for cars, where the time to walk to the car and find a parking spot is unrelated to the distance travelled. **Indeed we see a strong positive correlation between trip speed and distance in both public transport trips (0.70) and car trips (0.75)**.

 Once we account for distance, we can better estimate how travel speed may differ for men and women across Madrid.
 Unsurprisingly, we see that men and women walking show similar speeds (~2.8km/h).
 Similarly, we found that men and women travelling by car have little difference in speed when travelling the same distance (23.5 km/h for males and 23.6 km/h for females).